Shrey09/Dog-Breed-Classifier-ML-Udacity-Nanodegree-/README.md

 # Dog-Breed-Classifier-ML-Udacity-Nanodegree

-## Dog-breed-classifier using CNN and transfer learning in PyTorch
+## Dog-breed-classifier using CNN and transfer learning
 This is the repository of Dog breed classifier project in Udacity ML Nanodegree.

 ### Dataset Download Instructions